ARC Raiders: Critical reception

+Sales

 Concurrent players count on Steam reached 250,000 on its launch day.
-By November 9, 2025, concurrent player count reached over 400,000.
+By November 10, 2025, the concurrent player count had reached over 700,000 across all platforms, according to the developer.
 By November 11, 2025, ARC Raiders had sold over four million copies worldwide.
+The game had sold 14 million copies worldwide by February 2026.

 AI use

-In Eurogamers 2-star review of ARC Raiders, Rick Lane criticized the game's use of artificial intelligence (AI) for text-to-speech, stating the "generated voice lines" for non-player characters are mediocre.
+In Eurogamers review of ARC Raiders, Rick Lane criticized the game's use of artificial intelligence (AI) for text-to-speech, stating the "generated voice lines" for non-player characters are mediocre.
 Embark Studios previously received similar criticism for their use of AI voices in The Finals.
 Some fans accused the developer of attempting to replace voice actors with this technology, while others were more open to it.

 Embark Studios denied the use of generative AI, saying the game uses audio recorded by hired voice actors and text-to-speech as part of their contract.
-The CEO of Embark Studios' parent company, Junghun Lee, highlighted the value of human creativity while noting "it's important to assume that every game company is now using AI."
+The CEO of Embark Studios' parent company, Nexon, emphasized the value of human creativity while noting "it's important to assume that every game company is now using AI."
 The latter statement has resulted in several indie developers noting the lack of AI in their games.
-Arrowhead CEO Shams Jorjani found ARC Raiders' use of AI to generate players' voices to be helpful to people reluctant to use their own voice.
+Arrowhead CEO Shams Jorjani found ARC Raiders use of AI to generate players' voices to be helpful to people reluctant to use their own voice.

+In a March 2026 interview with GameIndustry.biz, Embark Studios' CEO Patrick Söderlund said some existing AI voice lines were re-recorded with human actors after the game's release, citing the noticeable quality difference.